-All individuals with intellectual and developmental disabilities (I/DD) have the right to be recognized as full persons before the law and to enjoy legal capacity on an equal basis with individuals who do not have disabilities in all aspects of life.
-The personal autonomy, liberty, freedom, and dignity of each individual with I/DD must be respected and supported.
-Legally, each individual adult or emancipated minor is presumed competent to make decisions for himself or herself, and each individual with I/DD should receive the preparation, opportunities, and decision-making supports to develop as a decision-maker over the course of his or her lifetime.
+All people with intellectual and developmental disabilities (I/DD) have the right to be recognized as full persons before the law and to enjoy legal capacity on an equal basis with people who do not have disabilities in all aspects of life.
+The personal autonomy, liberty, freedom, and dignity of each person with I/DD must be respected and supported.
+Legally, each adult or emancipated minor is presumed competent to make decisions for themselves and each person with I/DD should receive the preparation, opportunities, and decision-making supports to develop as a decision-maker over the course of their lifetime.

-Providing a continuum of supports from least restrictive to greater levels of assistance that include advocacy, supported decision-making and guardianship are the principle underpinnings of The Arc New York guardianship program, and each of these decision-making alternatives foster consideration of risks, benefits and alternatives.
+- Providing a continuum of supports from least restrictive to greater levels of assistance, which may include advocacy, Supported Decision Making (SDM), and Guardianship are the principle underpinnings of The Arc New York’s position for each of these decision-making options.

 - The principles and practices of Person Centered Planning are supported to promote and encourage self-determined lives.

-- The guardian should take action to assist the person to petition the court to remove a guardian where guardianship is not appropriate, or where a guardianship should be tailored, or where a guardian is acting against the individual’s wishes and desires.
+- A guardian, the incapacitated person or person in need of a guardian (IP/PING) themselves, or anyone interested in the wellbeing of the person with a guardian should take action to assist the person to petition the court to remove a guardian where guardianship is not appropriate, or where a guardianship should be tailored, or where a guardian is acting against the person’s wishes and desires.
 The court can be petitioned to remove the guardian completely, to restrict the guardian’s scope, or to appoint another guardian if necessary.

 Supported Decision-Making

-Supported decision-making is a process by which a person with an intellectual or developmental disability can be supported in making his or her own decisions.
+Supported decision-making (SDM) is a process by which a person with an intellectual or developmental disability can be supported in making his, her, or their own decisions.
 Supported decision-making draws on our common experience of consulting or seeking assistance from others when we make decisions or choices in our own lives.
 Whether it is renting an apartment, buying a car, or choosing to get married, we do not make decisions in a vacuum, but rather with “support” from friends, family and/or experts of some kind.

 People with intellectual or developmental disabilities also have a right to make their own choices and decisions but may need more or different kinds of support to do so.
 Supports may include help with accessing information that is useful or necessary for a decision, help with weighing the pros and cons, assisting in communicating the decision to third parties, and/or in carrying out the decision.
 But the decision should always be the person’s decision and not the supporter’s.

-- A person with intellectual or developmental disabilities should receive the preparation, opportunities, and decision-making supports to develop as a decision maker over the course of his or her lifetime.
+- A person with I/DD should receive the preparation, opportunities, and decision-making supports to develop as a decision maker over the course of his, her, or their lifetime.

 - Support may come from one or more individuals, possible family, friends, peers, neighbors or service providers.